 The pictures of the groups are probably the members of the SS Scottish Star crew who were staying at the Admiral Grant Sailors’ Rest, located at 7 Bay Street, Bridgetown on the sea side.
 It was next to what was Stokes & Bynoe.

 If you recognise any of the people in the photographs or their location we would love to hear from you.

-The Blue Star Scottish Star was sunk by the Italian Submarine Luigi Torelli.
-She was a Marconi class submarine built for the Royal Italian Navy (Italian: Regia Marina) launched on 6 January 1940.
-Torelli sank two ships during Operation Neuland (19 February 1942 Scottish Star and 25 February 1942 Esso Copenhagen).
-Below is an extract from Regia Marina Italiana (The Italian Royal Navy):
+The Blue Star SS Scottish Star was sunk by the Italian Submarine Luigi Torelli.
+She was a Marconi class submarine built for the Royal Italian Royal Navy (Italian: Regia Marina) and launched on 6th January 1940.
+The Luigi Torelli sank two ships during Operation Neuland (which was the German Navy’s code name for the extension of unrestricted submarine warfare into the Caribbean Sea during World War II) – on the 19th February 1942 SS Scottish Star and on the 25th February 1942 Esso Tanker Copenhagen.

 On the 2nd of February, 1942 the Torelli left for its first mission along the American coast, specifically off the French Island of Martinique.

-During the crossing of the Atlantic, on February 20th, it located and sank the 7.224 t.
-British SS Scottish Star with the torpedo and the deck gun.
+During the crossing of the Atlantic, on 19th February 1942 it located and sank the 7,224 ton British SS Scottish Star with the torpedo and the deck gun.
 This ship belonged to the “Blue Start Line Ltd” of London and was built in 1917 as the “Millais” by the Harland of Greenock and renamed in 1938.
-The sinking was given at 13° 24′ N and 49° 36′ W; four crewmembers were lost and 69 rescued.
-It later reached its destination on the 24th, remaining in the area until March 10th.
+The sinking was given at 13° 24′ N and 49° 36′ W; four crew members were lost and 69 rescued.

 The Torelli later reached its destination on the 24th February 1942 remaining in the area until 10th March1942.